Janhvi-S103/Visual-Algorithms/README.md

 # Visual-Algorithms
 This project is for understanding how algorithm works.
 Different kinds of algorithms are shown here.
-Currently works with Unity 2019.2.0f1 or later.

 ## Currently the following algorithms are present:
 * Bubble-Sort